pagkly/Zed/Investopedia3/Earnings Per Share (EPS).md

 ## Understanding Earnings per Share

 The earnings per share metric are one of the most important variables in determining a share's price.
-It is also a major component used to calculate the [price-to-earnings](https://www.investopedia.com/terms/p/price-earningsratio.asp) (P/E) valuation ratio, where the _E_ in P/E refers to EPS.
+It is also a major component used to calculate the [[price-to-earnings]](https://www.investopedia.com/terms/p/price-earningsratio.asp) (P/E) valuation ratio, where the _E_ in P/E refers to EPS.
 By dividing a company's share price by its earnings per share, an investor can see the value of a stock in terms of how much the market is willing to pay for each dollar of earnings.

 EPS is one of the many indicators you could use to pick stocks.
-If you have an interest in stock trading or investing, your next step is to choose a [broker](https://www.investopedia.com/best-online-brokers-4587872) that works for your investment style.
+If you have an interest in stock trading or investing, your next step is to choose a [[broker]](https://www.investopedia.com/best-online-brokers-4587872) that works for your investment style.

 Comparing EPS in absolute terms may not have much meaning to investors because ordinary shareholders do not have direct access to the earnings.
 Instead, investors will compare EPS with the share price of the stock to determine the value of earnings and how investors feel about future growth.

 ## Basic EPS vs. Diluted EPS

-The [formula](https://www.investopedia.com/ask/answers/070114/what-formula-calculating-earnings-share-eps.asp) used in the table above calculates the [basic EPS](https://www.investopedia.com/terms/b/basic-earnings-per-share.asp) of each of these select companies.
+The [[formula]](https://www.investopedia.com/ask/answers/070114/what-formula-calculating-earnings-share-eps.asp) used in the table above calculates the [[basic EPS]](https://www.investopedia.com/terms/b/basic-earnings-per-share.asp) of each of these select companies.
 Basic EPS does not factor in the dilutive effect of shares that could be issued by the company.
 When the capital structure of a company includes items such as stock options, warrants, restricted stock units (RSU), these investments—if exercised—could increase the total number of shares outstanding in the market.

-To better illustrate the effects of additional securities on per-share earnings, companies also report the [diluted EPS](https://www.investopedia.com/terms/d/dilutedeps.asp), which assumes that all shares that could be outstanding have been issued.
+To better illustrate the effects of additional securities on per-share earnings, companies also report the [[diluted EPS]](https://www.investopedia.com/terms/d/dilutedeps.asp), which assumes that all shares that could be outstanding have been issued.

 For example, the total number of shares that could be created and issued from NVIDIA's convertible instruments for the fiscal year ended in 2017 was 33 million.
 If this number is added to its total shares outstanding, its diluted weighted average shares outstanding will be 599 million + 33 million = 632 million shares.
 The company's diluted EPS is, therefore, $3.05B / 632 million = $4.82.